 - There are many company drivers who net the same earnings or sometimes better than some owner operators.
 There are multiple influential factors which determine net earnings.

-- There’s also more to a trucking career than JUST THE PAY CHECK.
+- There’s also more to a trucking career than JUST THE PAYCHECK.
 Making big money, but living on the road for 45 weeks of the year may not be your idea of the ideal driving job.

-Carefully consider the differences between the two jobs.
+- Carefully consider the differences between the two jobs.

 5 Factors Which Will Greatly Influence Your Success At Your Trucking Job